deadtrickster/cl-emb/README.md

 CL-EMB:   Embedded Common Lisp
 ==============================

+**This is a repository based on the old 0.4.4 release, see https://common-lisp.net/project/cl-emb/ for current upstream status**

 A mixture of features from eRuby and HTML::Template.
 You could name it "Yet Another LSP" (LispServer Pages) but it's a bit more than that and not limited to a certain server or text format.